home > changed teachings > beards

 Jehovah's Witnesses and Beards

 For many decades, Jehovah's Witnesses were not to have a beard.
 Whilst not specifically forbidden, few brothers had one, and privileges were withheld from those that did.
-In the 2023 annual meeting, it was stated that beards were now acceptable.
+In 2023, it was stated that beards were now acceptable.

-The new direction allowing beards was released via a letter on the 15 December 2023.
-The section for elders raised concerns about how Jehovah's Witnesses may react to the change.
+The new direction was accompanied by the letter Announcement December 15, 2023, which included a section for elders that raised concerns about how Jehovah's Witnesses may react to the change.

 "After viewing this program, some might have to contend with strong feelings. ...